linkml/linkml-tutorial-2024/README.md

+# THIS REPO HAS BEEN REPLACED BY https://github.com/linkml/linkml-tutorial-2025

 ## linkml-tutorial-2024

 This repository contains the source code for the LinkML tutorial for the 2024 Intelligent Systems for Molecular Biology